MadLittleMods/irccloud-layout-demo/README.md

 ## Swipe in menus

-Right now the menus are accessible via `:hover` on either side which doesn't work amazingly well on mobile.
+Right now the menus are accessible via `:hover`.
+You can tap on either side of the screen to trigger that `:hover` state.
 There is also a menu toggle for the network/channel list when in the narrow vertical phone layout mode.

 But swipe from left or right gestures with JS, just like the native Android app would improve the feel.

 ## More ARIA